mtripg6666tdr/candyget/README.md

 ## API
 ### candyget(url, returnType, options?, body?)

-`candyget` will automatically infer the method type; if `body` is present, it will infer as `POST`, otherwise it will infer as `GET`.
-If you wish to specify a different method, you can use:

 ### candyget(method, url, returnType, options?, body?)
+Make HTTP(S) request to the specified URL and return the result.

+When no method provided, candyget will automatically infer the method type; if body is present, it will infer as `POST`, otherwise it will infer as `GET`.

 Make http(s) request to the given url and return its result.
 * `url` can be a `string` or a `URL` object.